 My research has been awarded multiple best graduate research paper awards by the American Sociological Association (ASA), published in reputable academic journals (Journal of Agrarian Change, Palgrave Communications, Extractive Industries and Society), and appeared in several investigative journalism reports.
 Apart from academic publishing, I also contribute to popular outlets and policy venues like The Diplomat, New Mandala, and East Asia Forum.
-I have been previously cited and/or interviewed by Financial Times, Bloomberg, the South China Morning Post, The Wall Street Journal, Nikkei Asian Review, the Philippine Star, the Manila Times, and other newspapers.
+I have been previously cited and/or interviewed by Financial Times, Bloomberg, the South China Morning Post, The Wall Street Journal, Nikkei Asian Review, NPR, Philippine Star, and other newspapers.
 I have given talks not only in universities and think tanks, but also in state institutions (military, foreign affairs, and the executive branch), embassies, and political risk firms.

 For general inquiries, please email me at email@example.com